Why can't I connect to the AmazonRedshiftQueryEditor in Amazon Redshift?

 For more information about how to provide a superuser access from the console, see Enabling access to the query editor.

 For query editor v2

-To turn on access, attach the "AmazonRedshiftReadOnlyAccess" policy and one of the following policies for IAM, to the user that accesses your Redshift cluster:
+To turn on access, attach the AmazonRedshiftReadOnlyAccess policy and one of the following IAM policies to the user that accesses your Redshift cluster:

 For more information, see Accessing the query editor v2.

 To access the query editor v2 as a federated user, see Setting up principal tags to connect to query editor v2 as a federated user.